Cleaning

 Ceiling + walls

-- Vacuum the corners of the ceiling (where the wall meets ceiling, dust collects in cobweb-style streaks)
+• Vacuum the ceiling corners, where the wall meets the ceiling and dust collects in cobweb-style streaks

 Windows and frames